Scholé Paratus

 for 9th-12th graders

 A semester-long class that covers the basics of good story structure and creative writing.
-Students will practice storytelling skills, peer critique and editing, and what it takes to get a story from idea to published paper.
-They’ll walk away with original writing they can then seek for publication, add to their college transcript and application, or hang with pride on the fridge.
+Students will practice writing, peer critique and editing, and what it takes to get a story from idea to published paper.
+They’ll end with an original short story or chapter from a novel they can then seek for publication, add to their college transcript and application, or hang with pride on the fridge.

 STEM